Gab0/e-vchess/README.md

  E-Vchess is a simple chess engine.<br>
  It's move evaluating algorith is fed with various parameters.<br>
- To have the best strategic thinking and results, the parameters must be tuned with each other...<br>
+ To have the best strategic thinking and results, the parameters must be in tune with each other.<br>
  To get to the viable combinations of parameters, a basic implementation of evolutionary algorythm is employed, in the form of two python scripts.<br>
  Arena_array.py creates some virtual chess tables, each to be played by two instances of E-Vchess loaded with different parameters.
 The parameter kit to be loaded by E_Vchess is called a 'machine', and stored in the 'machines' folder as text files.
 After many cycles in the arena_array, machines will have their ELO rating stored in themselves, that will indicate their power as a set of parameters.<br>